You can find our complete API documentation at

-- Automate workflows, such as creating tasks to schedule follow up calls to new leads and contacts.
+- Automate workflows, such as creating tasks to schedule follow up calls.

 - Import or export information between other systems and Insightly.

-The Insightly API returns JSON by default, as it is a more compact and easy-to-parse format.
-However, if you need XML output, you can include the header Content-Type: text/xml in your requests to specifically request XML in place of JSON.
+The Insightly API returns JSON by default.
+However, if you need XML output, you can include the header Content-Type: text/xml in your requests.

 Working With Insightly Objects